meshery/meshery/docs/pages/concepts/architecture/architecture.md

 list: include
 ---

-## Architectural Components and Their Languages
+## Components, their Purpose, and Languages

 Meshery and its components are written using the following languages and technologies.